Subspace Learning with Partial Information

-Denote the fraction of identified coins by $\beta$ (as in \lemref{lem:subspaceToCoins}).
-Observe that each coin that is not identified, adds $\alpha$ to the relative error of $\cB$.
+Denote the set of identified coins by $J$ (as in \lemref{lem:subspaceToCoins}).
+Observe that each coin that is not identified, adds $\alpha/k$ to the relative error of $\cB$.
 It follows from \lemref{lem:subspaceToCoins} that

-If $m \ge m(d,k,r=d,G,\epsilon)$, then the right-hand side of \eqref{eq:almostDoneCoins} is at most $2\epsilon/G$.
-The proof is completed by applying \thmref{thm:coins} (with $\tilde{\epsilon} = 2\epsilon/G$).
+If $m \ge m(d,k,r=d,\epsilon)$, then the right-hand side of \ref{eq:almostDoneCoins} is at most $2\epsilon=\tilde{\epsilon}$.
+The proof is completed by applying \thmref{thm:coins} (with $\alpha = 8\tilde{\epsilon}$).